Road trip on the Pamir Highway, Tajikistan

 - Not only on the Pamir Highway, but also in the whole country (Dushanbe might be the exception), internet is reaaally slow… I really needed the internet, so I took a local SIM card.
 The SIM card costs 35 somoni (3.50€) with 1GB, 58 somoni (5.80€) with 2GB.
-I didn’t get it to waste my days on Facebook or Instagram, but with a local SIM card, you can use your phone as a modem (tethering & portable hotspot), and work on the blog so that you guys can read me 😀 Don’t forget to use a VPN.
+I didn’t get it to waste my time on Facebook or Instagram, but with a local SIM card, you can use your phone as a modem (tethering & portable hotspot), and work on the blog so that you guys can read me 😀 Don’t forget to use a VPN.
 I use ExpressVPN, fast and efficient.

 - I did Khorog-Dushanbe in one day, but of course you can do it in two days.
 A lot of travelers spend a night in Kalai Khum, a small village between the two cities.
 Oh and while we’re at it, we did Osh-Khorog in five days, but many people told us it’s a bit too fast.
 If you have time (and if that doesn’t bother you being cut off from the rest of the world), one week, or even ten days, it’s better!